Dread at 30,000 ft: Inside the increasingly violent world of US flight attendants

 Carr says one of the joys of her job has always been supporting passengers on their travels -- whether they're heading on a long-dreamed-of vacation, traveling under difficult circumstances or anything in between.

-"I love this industry and my co-workers and having the traveling public back is wonderful," she says.
+"I love this industry and my coworkers and having the traveling public back is wonderful," she says.
 "But the pandemic is far from over.
 That is a reality.
 Covid-19 and the variants are still taking lives."

 The last thing Carr and her colleagues want to see is travel stalling again.